zammad/zammad-documentation/admin/console/hidden-settings.rst

 On this page you can find some settings that you won't find within the Zammad UI.
 Those settings might come in handy as it can change Zamnmads behavior.

-..
-Note:: Please note that this is not a full command list, if you're missing commands, feel free to ask over at our `Community <https://community.zammad.org>`_.
+.. note:: Please note that this is not a full command list, if you're missing commands, feel free to ask over at our `Community <https://community.zammad.org>`_.

 Send all outgoing E-Mails to a BCC-Mailbox
 ------------------------------------------